 Advance the clock to years later.
 Jonah and his wife settled east of my home.
 My husband died several years ago as well as did Jonah’s parents.
 Micah and I agreed at my husband’s funeral that someday I would make Jonah formally part of our family; which I finally did several years ago.

-So now I am blessed with two sons, two daughters, and two grandsons.
+So now I am blessed with two sons, two daughters, two grandsons and a granddaughter.
 My heart is filled with love and joy that we all have each other to claim as family.
 Micah and Jonah will have each other and their families for support and help in times of hardship and pain as well as times of joy and success.

 I know too that when I am old, my care will not be the heavy responsibility of one son, but will be born by two sons and their wives.
 No matter how different they may be years later, they will always love and help each other.
 This is what brothers do.